F5Networks/f5-declarative-onboarding/docs/declarations/basic.rst

 Using JSON Pointers
 ^^^^^^^^^^^^^^^^^^^
 The following is another example using a declaration for use in a container, but in this case, it also contains a number of examples of using JSON pointers in a declaration.
-For more information on JSON pointers, see :doc:`json-pointers`.
+For more information on JSON pointers, see :ref:`JSON Pointers<pointers>`.

 .. literalinclude:: ../../examples/licenseViaBigIqReachableASG.json
    :language: json